rogerdahl/ws2812b-neopixel-stuff/README.md

-### WS2812B / Adafruit NeoPixel RGB LED players and effects
+### WS2812B / Adafruit NeoPixel RGB LED players, effects and platforms

+**Note**: Work in progress.
+For any questions, feel free to [create an issue](https://github.com/rogerdahl/ws2812b-neopixel-stuff/issues/new).

 There are many platforms and libraries for controlling WS2812B / Adafruit NeoPixel RGB LEDs.
 However, they're all slightly different, so code written for one platform and library won't work on any other without modifications.
-This project defines an abstraction layer that allows separating code that controls WS1212B into "players" and "effects", and implements various components of each type.
+This project defines an abstraction layer that allows separating code that controls WS1212B into **players** and **effects**, and implements various components of each type.
+Also included are instructions for how to build **platforms** that can run the players and effects.

-**Players:** Players are platform and library specific.
+**Players**: Players are platform and library specific.
 Implementing a player for a given platform and library allows the platform to run all effects, without modifying any code in the effects.

-**Effects:** Effects are platform agnostic.
+**Effects**: Effects are platform agnostic.
 An effect implements an animation by describing how the color of each LED should change over time.
 After implementing an effect, it can be used on any platform for which there is a player.

+**Platforms**: Physical devices that can run the players.

 #### Players

 This project currently contains players for the following platforms: